-If you’ve lose a loved one in a fatal car accident, it’s important to discuss your options with an attorney.
+If you’ve lost a loved one in a fatal car accident, it’s important to discuss your options with an attorney.

 While there is always risk out on the open road, there are some factors that cause that risk to be greatly increased.
 These factors oftentimes center on how people drive.
 If someone you love has been killed in a Dallas-area accident, we may be able to help you for no out of pocket cost.
 Call us today at 1-877-405-4313 for a free consultation.